DHI/WaterBench-MIKE21HD-Oresund/README.md

 See the [license](license.txt) for information on using the data.

+#### Disclaimer:
+*The included MIKE21 model setup is designed as a simple demonstration for educational and research purposes.
+It is not optimized for precision or exhaustive calibration and should not be regarded as a benchmark for best practices in hydrodynamic modeling.
+The results should not be used for operational or decision-making purposes.*

 ## Folder structure

 The repository is organized in the following way